ITenthusiasm/isaiahs-legacy/react-cra/README.md

 Personal preference: I also put commonly re-used components (eg. a custom styled button that I expect the rest of my application to use) under `components/_common`.
 That way I have an easy place to look for (or add to) my common re-usables.
 (Using `_common` puts the folder above other regularly named folders.)

-The `pages` folder contains any components that represent an entire page of your application.
+The `pages` folder (also called `views`) contains any components that represent an entire page of your application.
 For instance, the `Home` and `Todos` pages in this project are placed under the `pages` folder.
-These components _do not_ typically contain components that make up only part of a page.
+These files _do not_ typically contain components that make up only part of a page.

 The `router` folder contains logic for setting up your router, like initializing the `history`.
 (Components that act as enhanced `Route`s do not go here.
 They go under `components`.)
 I picked this up from Vue.
 In React, if your application is simple enough, you may not need a `router` folder.